Ashland Brewing Co.

 General

-No. 116 is one of the most poplar stock designs produced by AAW.
+No. 116, "The Invitation" is one of the most popular stock designs produced by AAW.
 This common tray was particularly popular with brewers.
-With an attractive woman sipping a beer giving that sideways look (“The Invitation”) it may have been one of the most overt early advertisements to link sex and beer, an approach that is alive and well today.
+With an attractive woman sipping a beer giving that sideways look (“The Invitation”) it may have been one of the most overt early advertisements to link sex and beer, an approach that is alive and well today, sometimes going a little further than mere suggestion.

 Brewers - Rectangular & Square Pies